babelfish-for-postgresql/babelfish_project_website/_usage/query_planning.md

 You can use a SET statement on the TDS port to turn on/off the following functions:

-- SET BABELFISH_STATISTICS PROFILE {ON|OFF} to display the query plan used to execute a statement.
-The command implements the behavior of the [PostgreSQL EXPLAIN ANALYZE statement] (https://www.postgresql.org/docs/current/using-explain.html#USING-EXPLAIN-ANALYZE).
+- `SET BABELFISH_STATISTICS PROFILE {ON|OFF}` to display the query plan used to execute a statement.
+The command implements the behavior of the [PostgreSQL EXPLAIN ANALYZE statement](https://www.postgresql.org/docs/current/using-explain.html#USING-EXPLAIN-ANALYZE).

-- SET BABELFISH_SHOWPLAN_ALL {ON|OFF} to display estimated execution plans for a statement without performing the command.
+- `SET BABELFISH_SHOWPLAN_ALL {ON|OFF}` to display estimated execution plans for a statement without performing the command.
 The command implements the behavior of the [PostgreSQL EXPLAIN statement](https://www.postgresql.org/docs/current/using-explain.html#USING-EXPLAIN-BASICS).

-In the following example, SET BABELFISH_STATISTICS PROFILE ON instructs the server to display the query results and plan for the SELECT statement that follows.
-SET BABELFISH_STATISTICS PROFILE OFF then stops the server from displaying the results and plans from any subsequent queries:
+In the following example, `SET BABELFISH_STATISTICS PROFILE ON` instructs the server to display the query results and plan for the SELECT statement that follows. `SET BABELFISH_STATISTICS PROFILE OFF` then stops the server from displaying the results and plans from any subsequent queries:

 ```sql
 SET BABELFISH_STATISTICS PROFILE ON